 Specific in-house training is likely to be available within the industry and is often encouraged to enhance promotion prospects and knowledge of particular issues.

 Relevant postgraduate study in this field includes courses with an emphasis on management skills, particularly in areas such as hospitality, heritage and sustainability.
 Postgraduate courses in specialist areas such as ecotourism or rural development may also be helpful.
 General business topics such as marketing or human resources could be relevant and can be applied across various disciplines.

-Approximately 7% undertake further study, often of a vocational industry related nature, and just under 4% of those work while studying.
+Approximately 7% undertake further study, often of a vocational industry related nature, and just over 2% work while studying.

 Find out what other graduates are doing six months after finishing their degrees in What Do Graduates Do?